oetiker/callbackery/README.md

 mkdir -p ~/src
 cd ~/src
-mojo generate callbackery_app CbDemo cd cbdemo
+mojo generate callbackery_app CbDemo cd cb_demo

-# ..continue reading README in demo/ (see below)
 ```

 Et voilà, you are looking at your first CallBackery app.
 Have a look
-at the README in the demo directory for further instructions.
+at the README in the cb_demo directory for further instructions.

 Enjoy